 Certification and Associate’s Degree in IT

 Most master’s degree IT programs require a bachelor’s degree and some evidence that math and science perquisites have been met before a student may enter into the program.
 The master’s IT program is a specialization degree for professionals.
 Professors in graduate school will expect you to already have a full understanding of what information technology is and what its role within society encompasses.
 The master’s program takes two years to complete and students must complete courses such as programming language, advanced algorithms, software entrepreneurship, information theory, principles of software engineering, database management and computer architecture.
+Once you have reached this level of education, there are a wide variety of job opportunities in information technology.
+They might include being an IT manager who directs projects for a company, or jobs that include a specialty area such as web design or security.

 Those that graduate from the doctorate IT program will be seen as experts in information technology.
 Admittance into this program is extremely competitive, but having a bachelor’s degree, a master’s degree and experience in the field will usually help.
 The doctorate IT program focuses very heavily on research.
 Students will usually work at the university as either a teacher’s assistant or a research assistant, and many who graduate continue to work at the university.
 In order to graduate, doctorate IT students must complete a dissertation showing that they have gained a substantial amount of understanding in some aspect of information technology.
+Careers at this level include being a consultant or strategist who works with companies or even with the government.